As you may know by now, judging from our posts on the subject, we love our pressure cooker

 - Our pressure cooker is a 3-liter Hawkins Futura.
 The quantities mentioned below are based on this size.

-- While you can cook soup with very roughly cut vegetables, I cut them small (preferably with this knife that we brought from the Netherlands and for which, at last, we found the perfect sharpener).
-This way I can fill up the pressure cooker as much as possible.
+- While you can cook soup with very roughly cut vegetables, I cut them small so I can fill up the pressure cooker as much as possible.

 - This gives more of a thick vegetable paste than a soup but I’ll simply dilute it with water later.